syncfusion-content/java-file-format-docs/java-file-formats/word-library/applying-watermark.md

 The following code example shows how to add a text watermark to the Word document.

+N> The `TextWatermark` constructor accepts the following parameters: text, alternate text, width, and height.

 {% tabs %}

 {% highlight JAVA %}